-Project manager providing technical guidance on biological and engineering concerns associated with an ocean intake for a proposed 2.5 MGD (9,500 m3/day) seawater desalination facility.
-Included preparation of report summarizing critical biological and engineering issues, presentation of critical data and concepts to regulators, preparation of requests for proposals for entrainment study, and review of entrainment study approaches.
+Project manager to provide technical guidance on biological and engineering concerns associated with an ocean intake for a proposed 2.5 MGD (9,500 m/day) seawater desalination facility.
+Included preparation of a report summarizing critical biological and engineering issues, presentation of critical data and concepts to regulators, preparation of requests for proposals for an entrainment study, and review of entrainment study approaches.